janash/mm_project_sss2019/Day_3/README.md

     - symbol

 1. Create a Box class.
-    The Box class should have the the following attributes.
+    The Box class should be initialized with a box length, and should have the following.
     -  box dimensions
-            - box_length (box dimensions)
+        *  box_length (box dimensions)
-            - could be extended to x,y,z and angles
+        * could be extended to x,y,z and angles
-                - Classes which inherit from box and have extensions.
+            * Classes which inherit from box and have extensions.

     The Box class should have the following methods.
     - minimum_image_distance
     - volume
-            - methods will return values rather than storing.
+        * methods will return values rather than storing.
 Based on current state of class.

 1. Create a MCSystem class.
     The MCSystem class should have the following attributes
     - box - a Box object
     - particles - list of Particle objects (the index of this list corresponds to index of the coordinate array.)
      - coordinates
         - a numpy array
     - cutoff - the simulation cut off
     - max_displacement - the maximum displacement for a Monte Carlo move.
     - beta

     The MCSystem class should have the following methods
         - lennard_jones_potential (a static method (memory efficiency) - or function outside of class)